huntdatacenter/docs/docs/coordination/agreements/get-going.md

 #### 7. Sign the agreement

-We will send you the final agreement version on email as a PDF-file after we receive the required information.
+We will send you the final agreement version by email as a PDF-file after we receive the required information.
 Now the final agreement needs to be signed to become active.

-- Coordinate signing with the signatory official in your organization and return to us on email.
+- Coordinate signing with the signatory official in your organization and return to us by email.
 - We will add our countersignature and send you the active agreement for archiving.

 Your data processor agreement is now signed, sealed and delivered.
 This is a good time for a humble celebration with fresh coffee before you continue with the services agreement.